Vienna Business School: Reputation

 Vienna Business Schools can often be found in top positions in Austrian school rankings.
 Vienna Business Schools also have top-ranks in Bundesländer (state-level) rankings.

 The Vienna Business Schools have a particularly good reputation in so far as their education has a project oriented, interdisciplinary focus with an emphasis on personal development, as well as putting a premium on the use of modern technologies.
-Liz Hull, Head of Human Resources at PricewaterhouseCoopers in Austria, states that "In our experience, those university graduates that have attended commercial academies are particularly client-focused, inquisitive and socially competent.
+Liz Hull, Head of Human Resources at PwC in Austria, states that "In our experience, those university graduates that have attended commercial academies are particularly client-focused, inquisitive and socially competent.
 In addition, they catch on in areas such as accounting a lot quicker than others".

 Many prominent members of the Austrian political, cultural and business elite are among the alumni of the Vienna Business School.
 Among the most prominent former students is the former Bundespräsident (Federal President) of Austria, Heinz Fischer.

 Cooperation with business

 The Vienna Business Schools has close links with major Austrian companies, such as the Raiffeisen Bank, BauMaxx (hypermarket chain), the Generali Group (insurance), and Uniqa, and multinationals such as Acer, Microsoft, Canon, and JVC.
 Businesses often hold 'career days' at the schools, and get involved with various projects.